antononcube/Raku-LLM-Prompts/README-work.md

 Summer is over, school is coming soon. #HaikuStyled #Translated|Russian
 ```

-Having a grammar is most likely not needed, and
+Having a grammar is most likely not needed, and it is better to use "prompt expansion" (via regex-based substitutions.)

 -----

 ## TODO

 - [ ] TODO Implementation
+  - [X] DONE Prompt retrieval adverbs
   - [X] DONE Prompt DSL grammar and actions
   - [ ] TODO Prompt spec expansion
   - [ ] TODO Addition of user/local prompts